basedlsg/Orange-ID-Template/AI_INSTRUCTIONS.md

 The Orange Auth Template is a starter template that provides:
 - Authentication using OrangeID (Bedrock Passport)
-- User management with database storage (PostgreSQL or SQLite)
+- User management with SQLite database storage (PostgreSQL optional)
 - Session-based authentication with secure cookie storage
 - Admin dashboard with user analytics
 - Modern, responsive UI with dark theme and orange accents